-Dave Berger, PT, MFT, LCMHC, MA, SEP is a physical therapist, bodyworker and somatic psychotherapist.
+Dave Berger, PT, MFT, LCMHC, MA, SEP is a somatic psychotherapist, physical therapist, bodyworker.

 Family systems, psychodynamic psychotherapy, psychobiology and a number of other psychotherapeutic theories inform Dave’s work as a psychotherapist.
 Understanding the relationship between physiology, body usage and psychology and emotions Dave works along an integrative continuum in his clinical psychotherapy work.